Working with Managed Service for YDB databases

 Where:

-External sources are only available for data reading through SELECT requests.
-Yandex Query does not currently support requests that modify tables in external sources.
+External sources are available for read-only access via SELECT queries.
+Yandex Query does not currently support data-modifying queries against external sources.

 Filter pushdown